 Student-athletes who do not meet the participation requirements may not receive transportation and per diem reimbursement.
 Additionally, institutions that have student-athletes selected to the championships who do not compete may be issued a misconduct with a potential financial penalty.
-A declared false start will NOT count as competing in a required event.
+A declared false start will NOT count as competing in a required event for reimbursement purposes.